Qara Qoyunlu: Southern and Eastern expansion

 In 1452-1453, Jahan Shah seized the opportunity of the death of Sultan Muhammad bin Baysonqor, Timurid Governor of Fars, to further expand East and South, taking Saveh, Qum, Isfahan, Shiraz and Yazd.
 He was seconded by his son Pīr Būdāq, who became governor of the region of Shiraz.

 In the summer of 1458, Jahan Shah advanced as far as Herat and occupied the city for a few months, but ultimately had to turn back because of a revolt by his son Hasan Ali, and also because of Abu Said's march on Tabriz.

 Hasan Ali was kept in Maku prison for a while for his rebellious nature.
 He was defeated in winter 1458.
 But this time, his son Pirbudag rebelled, who was soon joined by Hasan Ali in Fars.
 However, he was spared at the request of his mother and replaced by Mirza Yusuf, another son of Jahan Shah.
 Pirbudag was sent to govern Baghdad, his other sons Qasim beg was assigned to Kerman with Hasan Ali being imprisoned again.
 However, Pirbudag again rebelled, now controlling Baghdad.
 He was defeated in 1464 and was executed by Mirza Muhammad.

 Decline

 Though much territory was gained during his rule, Jahān Shāh's reign was troubled by his rebellious sons and the almost autonomous rulers of Baghdad, whom he expelled in 1464.
-In 1466, Jahan Shah attempted to take Diyarbakır from the Aq Qoyunlu ("White Sheep Turkomans"), however, this was a catastrophic failure resulting in Jahān Shāh's death and the collapse of the Qara Qoyunlu Turkomans' control in the Middle East.
-Jahanshah died in the Battle of Chapakchur in 1467.
-The Qara Qoyunlu was almost destroyed.
+In 1466, Jahan Shah attempt to take Diyarbakır from the Aq Qoyunlu ("White Sheep Turkomans") ended in a catastrophic failure, which resulted in Jahān Shāh's death in the Battle of Chapakchur in 1467 and the collapse of the Qara Qoyunlu control in the Middle East.
 This time Hasanali Mirza came to power, but was killed by Uzun Hasan.

-By 1468, at their height under Uzun Hasan (1452–1478), Aq Qoyunlu defeated the Qara Qoyunlu and conquered Iraq, Azerbaijan, and western Iran.
+By 1468, at their height under Uzun Hasan (1452–1478), the Aq Qoyunlu defeated the Qara Qoyunlu and conquered Iraq, Azerbaijan, and western Iran.

 Religion

 The Blue Mosque, Tabriz was started in through a foundation established by the wife of Jahan Shah, and was completed in October 1465.

-The argument that there was a clear-cut contrast between the Sunnism of the Āq Qoyunlū and the Shiʿism of the Qara Qoyunlū and the Ṣafawīya rests mainly on later Safavid sources and must be considered doubtful.